Phicoin (PHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Phicoin Historical Price

-According to the latest data gathered on Phicoin live price page, the current price of Phicoin is 0.00128032USD.
-The circulating supply of Phicoin(PHI) is 210.84M PHI , giving it a market capitalization of $269.94K.
+According to the latest data gathered on Phicoin live price page, the current price of Phicoin is 0.00060659USD.
+The circulating supply of Phicoin(PHI) is 210.84M PHI , giving it a market capitalization of $127.89K.

 The Phicoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PHI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.